-I heard that Italy is the country of Leo, you know?
-But then you are Leo, so you get it.
-You know how Aries people can be rude and direct, how they confront you, how they battle you… but this is not a problem for me!
+Oh!
+And you are also from Italy!
+I heard that Italy is the country of Leo, did you know that?
+But then you are a Leo, so you get it.
+You know how Aries people can be rude and direct, how they confront you, how they battle you – but this is not a problem for me!
 I really really really like that, I think it’s fine.
 I have a little problem with Gemini people, instead.

 Jeremy Corbyn is Gemini, too.

 Oh well, yes.
 Actually, I also got people who are friends of mine who are Gemini.
 But do you know what the problem is with them?
 They look like there’s here now, and they suddenly go on from a different angle.

 Donald Trump is also Gemini, by the way.